-I am currently completing a PhD in the Leeds Institute of Health Sciences.
-My thesis is entitled 'investigating decision-making in cancer preventive therapy'.
+I am currently completing an ESRC-funded PhD in the Leeds Institute of Health Sciences, on the topic of investigating decision-making in cancer preventive therapy.

-Throughout my PhD I have undertaken / currently undertaking several mixed methods research studies, such as:
+Throughout my PhD I have undertaken several mixed methods research studies, such as:

 - Systematic review of the literature synthesising evidence on behaviour and attitudes data in the context of aspirin for cancer preventive therapy.